 Previously we had written Home remedies for menstrual cramp, How to improve blood circulation naturally? and How to get rid of cellulite on thigh?.
 Now, we are writing how to get rid of thigh cramp.
-Have you ever woke up in the middle of the night or when you walk, suddenly you feel pain in your thigh muscles.
-That means it is a thigh cramp or can say a leg cramp in you thigh.
+Have you ever woke up in the middle of the night or when you walk, and feel pain in your thigh muscles?
+It can be a thigh cramp or can say a leg cramp in you thigh.
 Leg cramps or Thigh cramps occur due to involuntary contractions of one or more muscles.
 It can occur for numerous reasons.

 It is caused by overuse of thigh muscle, deficiency of calcium and potassium, dehydration, muscle injuries, and muscles spasm.
 Thigh cramp or any other muscle cramp affects 79 percent of athletes, 39 percent of runners and 60 percent of cyclists.
 All types of cramps are very painful and can disrupt your activities such as sleep.
 Cramp in thigh don’t need any special medical attention.
 It is usually treated by massage, stretching, exercise, and diet.
 This article helps you to get rid of thigh cramp.
 Follow some tips that are discussed in this article and you will get relief from thigh cramp.

 Causes of Thigh Cramp:

-Knowing the causes of some problem (like causes for thigh cramps) is the most important thing in order to get rid it.
+Knowing the causes of some problem (like causes for thigh cramps) is the most important thing in order to get relief from it.
 Once you know the cause you can take precautions and go for better treatment.
 When we talk about thigh cramp, there can be a number of reasons for that.

 - Poor Blood Circulation – This is one of the most common causes of thigh cramps.
 When the circulation of blood in your body is poor then it increases the chances of leg cramps.
 So, it is important to eat healthy to improve blood circulation.